-Browse our collection of hand colored cat dog engravings & antique lithographs.
-18th & 19th Century artwork of cats dogs.
-Felines canines.
+Browse our of cat dog collections.
+Our hand-colored engravings & antique lithographs are over 100 years old.
+The 18th & 19th century artworks come from a variety of sources, which feature felines canines.
 Artists include Alfred Brunel, Mathias Merian, Compte de Buffon, Sir Edwin Landseer.
-Please contact us if you are interested in a certain breed.
-We have additional pieces to select from.
-Call 413-245-4197.

 A Set of 6 Mid 18th Century Antique Cat Engravings by Compte de Buffon

 A grouping of antique cat prints published Amsterdam & Paris 1749-1761.
 The medium is copper plate engraving, on hand made hand laid rag paper.
 The water coloring was professionally added recently.
 A magnificent grouping of rare Buffon cat-dog engravings.
 Each of the six cats measures in at 7 1/2 x 9 1/4″.
 Priced at $1200. for the six.

 Browse this collection of Buffon Cat Dog engravings published in Paris and Amsterdam from 1749 to 1761.
 George Leclerc Compte de Buffon was a famous French naturalist and scientist.
 Buffon was in charge of the King of France’s royal collection, so anything of a scientific nature went to Buffon first.
 He had lots of inherited wealth.
 He could produce expensive illustrated books on mammals such as Histoire Naturelle.
 The effort depicting animals resulted in fabulous illustrated books on natural history subjects.